Finding The Courage To Ask

 When’s the last time you held yourself back from asking for what you wanted because fear got in the way?
 Were you able to push through it?
 Did you ever end up asking or did you give up on your own desires?
+Are you having trouble finding courage to ask?
+These last few months I’ve been dealing with a lot of fear.
+I’ve found myself in the position of wanting to ask for what I want, yet feeling terrified to do it.
+This post is all about finding courage to ask!

-A Launch Strategy
+A Launch Strategy to Finding Courage

 A few months back, the head of my production team for my new book, The Selling Staircase, explained that I needed to put together a launch plan.
 Even though I’ve written two other books, I’ve never done anything to launch either of them.